Rudungla Trek in Bhutan

 Cook during the Trek:

-Our Cook Kaka is licensed and trained Trekking cook.
+Our Cook Kaka is a licensed and trained Trekking cook.
 Though he may not be a very good conversational list in English but he is well trained in cooking of all kinds of meals.

 We use high quality of tents and equipment imported from US for comfort stay.